Good morning everyone!

 Each week I will post prompts here on my blog - these will either be:

-- 3 prompts randomly picked from the prompt jar
+- 3 elements randomly picked from the prompt jar

 - Photo inspiration from Pinterest, etc. (that you can interpret in any way that you like: colours, layout, design elements, product - it's up to you!)